 How much do podcasters make?

-According to Atlantic Report, popular podcasters use advertisements to make $25 to $40 for every 1000 listeners
+According to the Atlantic Report, popular podcasters use advertisements to make $25 to $40 for every 1000 listeners

 Sarah Rhea Werner is among the biggest independent podcasters with a success story.
 She says,